 Indulge in hot chocolate.

 No better time to drink thick, creamy French chocolat chaud than in Fall (and of course, Winter).
 I love the hot chocolate at the famed Angelina but also at Laduree (whose ambiance I prefer.
 Their Saint Germain location is my favorite).
+But my very favorite hot chocolate spot is reserved for my Paris, Perfected clients!

 You’ll be greeted by far less tourists and the weather should allow you to still enjoy both the palace interiors and the spectacular gardens.
+I sell a Paris, Perfected guide to Versailles which offers all my best tips and tricks for visiting as well as where to eat and how to get there from Paris!

 Tour the Palais Garnier.